 I get this question all the time: why live in Jaco, Costa Rica?
 Isn’t it seedy and dangerous?
 Absolutely not!

 Jaco, like any popular beach town in Costa Rica, might seem like more of a party town than the ideal place to live, but looks can be deceiving.
-This year marks four years of calling Jaco my home and I cannot imagine living in any other place in Costa Rica.
+I’ve been calling Jaco home for years, and I can’t imagine living in any other place in Costa Rica.

 Jaco is the closest beach town to San Jose and a hot spot for Costa Rican families to visit and enjoy the sun, surf, sea, and sand.